MangoTheCat/dbloadss/blogpost.md

 sim_delays <- simulate(model, nsim = 10, newdata = data_test)
 ```

 The reason we're using `simulate` rather than `predict` is that we don't just want the most likely value for each delay, we want to sample from likely scenarios.
+That way we can report any aspect of the result that seems relevant.

 Implementation
 ==============